andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-16.md

 Sequencing images isn’t talked about as much as shooting and editing images, so sometimes we forget the importance of how we present our images to the world.
 For this, there’s quite a bit we can learn, by studying the ebb and flow of songs on an album.

-Take the album Kind of Blue by Miles Davis.
+Take the album *Kind of Blue* by Miles Davis.
 This has been one of my favorite records for nearly a quarter of a century, and it’s objectively, one of the greatest jazz albums of all time -- possibly one of the greatest albums in the history of recorded music.
 But why?

-Because of its enduring popularity jazz fanatics will likely roll their eyes at a mention of Kind of Blue, but when the album was released in 1959, it was a groundbreaking effort that shaped the future of jazz to come.
+Because of its enduring popularity jazz fanatics will likely roll their eyes at a mention of *Kind of Blue*, but when the album was released in 1959, it was a groundbreaking effort that shaped the future of jazz to come.
 It’s a popular recommendation for folks who are just starting to learn about jazz music.
 It’s an easy album to enjoy: The production is clean and modern, tempos stay fairly mid-rangy and the vibe is upbeat.
 It’s hard not to feel sophisticated while listening to this record.

-Conceived by jazz trumpeter Miles Davis, Kind of Blue contains only five tracks.
+Conceived by jazz trumpeter Miles Davis, *Kind of Blue* contains only five tracks.
 Yet those tracks represent Davis and his musicians at the height of their creative power.
 Every song is an essential part of the overall story of the album.
 Each track takes the listener to a unique sonic space, yet the tracks sound cohesive.

-Each song can stand alone; but when the album is experienced from beginning to end, the sequence reveals a smokey, abstracted world of late-night ambience.
+Each song can stand alone; but when the album is experienced from beginning to end, the sequence reveals a smoky, abstracted world of late-night ambience.
 Hypnotic, elegant and cool, it still sounds as modern now as it did in 1959.
 Not bad for a record that was almost entirely improvised.

 If jazz isn’t your thing, think about your favorite albums and consider why you like them.
 What makes them compelling to listen to, from the first track to the last?
 Do they tell a story?

-When I was an angry, insolent teen-ager, the first album I realized had a narrative arc was The Downward Spiral by Nine Inch Nails.
+When I was an angry, insolent teen-ager, the first album I realized had a narrative arc was *The Downward Spiral* by Nine Inch Nails.
 Again, cue the eye rolls, I don’t care; I still love this record, even if I don’t really identify with the album’s protagonist anymore.

 Anyway, it made me realize many albums tell a story.
-Sometimes these are labeled as concept albums.
-The Downward Spiral certainly was such an album, but I don’t think anyone considers Trent Reznor’s earlier effort, Pretty Hate Machine, a concept album, although it certainly has a unified theme and narrative arc.
+Sometimes these are labeled as concept albums. *The Downward Spiral* certainly was such an album, but I don’t think anyone considers Trent Reznor’s earlier effort, Pretty Hate Machine, a concept album, although it certainly has a unified theme and narrative arc.

-Albums like 2112 by Rush,and Pink Floyd’s Dark Side of the Moon, are highly conceptual and narrative.
-You could also throw in Alice Cooper’s School’s Out, The Red-Headed Stranger by Willie Nelson and, and it would be a crime if I didn’t mention the album Black Ribbons by my friend Shooter Jennings.
+Albums like *2112* by Rush,and Pink Floyd’s *Dark Side of the Moon*, are highly conceptual and narrative.
+You could also throw in Alice Cooper’s *School’s Out*, *The Red-Headed Stranger* by Willie Nelson and, and it would be a crime if I didn’t mention the album *Black Ribbons *by my friend Shooter Jennings.
 There are many, many more.

 How about something more mainstream?
-Daft Punk’s Random Access Memories takes the listener on a journey that references the history of the earliest electronic music (The song “Giorgio by Moroder” is literally a word-of-mouth account of the origin of the electronically sequenced four-on-the-floor beat) and by the end of the record, the listener is adrift in space, as a sample of astronaut Gene Cernan gravely informs ground control “there’s something out there.”
+Daft Punk’s *Random Access Memories* takes the listener on a journey that references the history of the earliest electronic music (The song “Giorgio by Moroder” is literally a word-of-mouth account of the origin of the electronically sequenced four-on-the-floor beat) and by the end of the record, the listener is adrift in space, as a sample of astronaut Gene Cernan gravely informs ground control “there’s something out there.”

 So what does this have to do with photography?
 Well, the musical album, like almost all forms of art, depends on arrangement and sequencing.
 By exploring our favorite albums, we can learn how to edit and present our photography.